cggh/biipy/README.md

 with your own UID, then Jupyter *should* pick up the changes you have made to the configuration file the next time you run the notebook server.

+## Contributing

+If there are features you would like to add or other changes you'd like to make, please feel free to [raise an issue on GitHub](https://github.com/cggh/biipy/issues/new) or create a pull request.

 ## Release policy

 - Minor changes to Dockerfile that do not add, remove or alter dependencies